AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 # Asset review and approval overview

-Need intro

-new customers on admin console
+The new Asset review and approval workflow is built around a tight integration between Workfront and Frame.io.
+This integration takes the best of what each product has to offer and combines it to create an experience that allows all personas involved in content creation to work in their tools of choice, while having access to comments, files, and status updates synchronized across both systems in real time.

-## Work initiation and planning
+## Work initiation and planning in Workfront

-Explain high-level workflow here with example
+The project coordinator begins in Workfront.
+The project is created, tasks are assigned, intructions are sent.

+Campaign manager creates WF project, uses synced project folder to send     information and supporting materials to creatives inside Frame.io

+Set up approval workflow from scratch or via templates

+Assign tasks

+Sets project to Current or equal to create frame project and alert creatives

-### Enable Frame.io users in Workfront
+### Enable Frame.io users

-Workfront users who regularly use Frame.io should be marked as a Frame.io users in their user profile.
+Workfront users who regularly use Frame.io should be marked as a Frame.io users in their user profile by their Workfront administrator

 Workfront administrators can designate Frame.io users in the Workfront User Profile.
 Users marked as Frame.io users are granted a Frame.io Collaborator license, saving the project coordinator extra coordination steps.

 <!-- check list for users who should be marked as frame enabled? -->

-When a user is marked as a Frame.io user in Workfront and is added to a project that is connected with Frame.io
+When a user is marked as a Frame.io user in Workfront and is added to a project that is connected with Frame.io:

 * They are added as a Collaborator in Frame.io
 * Tasks assigned to them appear as a folder inside of Frame.io